SamanthaBooth81/clay_and_fire/README.md

 13. As a shopper I want to be able to easily register for an account so that I can have a personal account and view my profile and purchase history.
 14. As a shopper I want to be able to recover my password so that I can recover my account access.
 15. As a shopper I want to be able to receive a registration confirmation email so that I can confirm registration.
-16. As a shopper I want to be able to sign up for email so that I can be notified of new releases, deals, and upcoming sales.
+16. As a shopper I want to be able to sign up for emails so that I can be notified of new releases, deals, and upcoming sales.
+17. As a shopper, I want to be able to be able to contact the site owner so that I can ask about my order or for further information not contained within the Footer Pages.
-17. As a shopper, I want to be able to be able to review products purchased on the site so I can share my thoughts with other shoppers and the business.
+18. As a shopper, I want to be able to be able to review products purchased on the site so I can share my thoughts with other shoppers and the business.
+19. As a shopper, I want to be able to be able to edit and remove my reviews of products purchased so I can share or remove my reviews if my opinions change.

 # Scope